Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/Bilikis Sulaimon/Advanced Task/User Research.md

 **Occupation**: Teaching (Patient)

-**Goal**: she  needs a platform where She can Search for hospital that treats the exact ailment and positive reviews from patients without having to go through unnecessaryfor hours in another hospital
+**Goal**: she  needs a platform where She can Search for hospital that treats the exact ailment and positive reviews from patients without having to wait for hours in another hospital

 **Frustration**: “I Have to go to hospital, wait for hours to be attended to then when it finally gets to my turn, they tell me that the equipment need for diagnosis is not available and then i am being referred to another hospital based on assumptions that they have and not based on fact,”

 ### User Story
-* As a medical Superintendent i want to be notified on Updates from other hospitals
+* As a medical Superintendent I want to be notified on Updates from other hospitals
 * As a Nurse I want to be able to communicate effectively with other medical practitioners on the app
 * As a surgeon I want to be able to refer my patients to a competent hospital with the provision of the patient medical history and also get feedbacks from the hospital on the patient health.
 * As a Patient, I want to be able to book appointments online